 One of the more interesting traits regarding adblock users is the fact that a majority of them pay for some form of online digital content.
 Whether it's a streaming video service such as Netflix, or subscribing to their favorite news website, a large amount of adblock users support their favorite content through monetization.

 Publishers should recognize that many adblockers value good content and are open to a variety of engagement options.
 Nearly a quarter of adblockers surveyed were open to a 6-12 month ad-free digital content subscription if given a discount.
 A visitor relationship platform can help publishers quickly test offers, pricing, and subscription time frames.
-Turning adblock users into subscribers would not only increase revenues in the short term but deepen relationships with these highly engaged visitors.
+Monetizing adblock users would not only increase revenues in the short term but deepen relationships with these highly engaged visitors.